KiyomizuSuzu/KiyomizuOS/README.md

 5. Customize any available features to modify the playbook's functionality.
 6. Build the KiyomizuOS ISO.
 7. Mount the generated `.iso` file in File Explorer and run `setup.exe` from the root directory of the mounted ISO.
-8. Perform a clean installation or an in-place upgrade of Windows using the generated ISO.
+8. Perform a clean installation or an in-place upgrade of Windows during the setup process.

 > Only ISO Injection is supported.
 Live installation is not supported and will not be supported in future releases.